AndreaMnzt/ns3-V2I-V2V/README.md

 Features:

-* The module provides integration of mmwave and millicar modules to simulate vehicular scenarios with Vehicle to Vehicle (V2V) and Vehicle to Infrastructure (V2I) communication.
+* The module provides an integration of mmwave and millicar modules to simulate vehicular scenarios with Vehicle to Vehicle (V2V) and Vehicle to Infrastructure (V2I) communication.
+This project is discribed in the related project paper, to get a copy please contact Andrea Manzato (GitHub: AndreaMnzt).

 ## Installation
 This repository contains a complete ns-3 installation with the addition of the mmwave and millicar modules.